 Avoid unpredictable costs

 Be careful with pricing models that charge you per resolution or per ticket.
-These models create unpredictable costs and basically penalize you for being successful.
+These models can lead to unpredictable costs.
 The more problems your AI solves, the more you pay.

 Instead, look for solutions with clear, flat-rate plans that are easy to understand. eesel AI offers transparent pricing based on the features you need and your overall interaction volume.
-There are no surprise fees or confusing formulas, so you can budget properly and scale up without worrying about a runaway bill.
+There are no surprise fees, so you can budget properly and scale up without worrying about a runaway bill.

 The future of AI for ITSM

-AI is no longer an optional extra for ITSM; it’s a must-have.
-But the old enterprise approach, slow, expensive, and rigid, is a terrible fit for today’s fast-moving teams.
-The future of IT support belongs to smart, agile tools that are easy to set up, easy to customize, and deliver real value right away.
+AI is no longer an optional extra for ITSM; it's a must-have.
+While traditional enterprise approaches are powerful for certain scales, the future of IT support belongs to smart, agile tools that are easy to set up, easy to customize, and deliver value right away.

 This modern approach is about making your existing workflows smarter, not tearing them down and starting from scratch.
-It’s about giving your team tools that are powerful but simple, letting you get ahead without the headache of a massive overhaul.
+It's about giving your team tools that are powerful but simple, letting you get ahead by leveraging mature platforms like Jira with the right enhancements.

 Ready to see how simple and powerful AI for ITSM can be?
 Get started with eesel AI in minutes and run a free simulation on your past tickets to see your potential ROI instantly.